RichKMLS/vid2train/README.md

 See License for more info.

 ## Citation
-If you use vid2train in your research or project, please cite it as follows:
+To acknowledge the use of vid2train in your research or project, please cite the following reference in your publications:

-Rich K. MLS (2023). vid2train: A Tool for Extracting Frames from Video for AI Training.
-GitHub repository, https://github.com/richkmls/
+Rich K. MLS (2023). vid2train: A Software Tool for Extracting Images from a Video for Artificial Intelligence Training.
+GitHub repository.
+Available at: https://github.com/richkmls/vid2train